uhasker/getting-things-done-in-next-js/src/chapter10/01-setup.md

 > Remember that we specify all paths relative to `src`, i.e. you need to create the `db` directory in `src`.

-Now create a directory `db/migrations`.
+Now create a directory `db/migrations` to store the migrations.
-This is where we will store our migrations.

-Next, we need to create the files needed by Drizzle.
-This is very similar to the setup from the Drizzle chapter.

 Create a file `db/drizzle.config.ts`: